 If armbands are your child's preferred flotation device, you can't go wrong with these ones from Zoggs.
 They're made from PVC, with flat contoured underarm gussets for comfort.
 These come in two sizes, suitable for years 1-3 (pictured) and 3-6.

 A review by mum, Jen, said: "Bought for our 18 month old daughter to use on our staycation.
 They are excellent value for money, work well and seemed comfortable to wear."

 You can't go wrong with a pool noodle as a toddler swimming aid.
 Simply place the noodle underneath your child's arms, across their chest.
-It is available in five colours and measures 1.5m x 6cm.
+It is comes in a pack of two of assorted colours and measures 33.4 x 31.6cm.